Gerald Robinson (American football)

-Gerald Robinson (born May 4, 1963) is a former American football defensive end who played in the National Football League from 1986 to 1994 for the Minnesota Vikings, the San Diego Chargers and the Los Angeles Rams.
+Gerald Robinson (born May 4, 1963) is an American former professional football player who was a defensive end in the National Football League (NFL) from 1986 to 1994 for the Minnesota Vikings, the San Diego Chargers and the Los Angeles Rams.
 He attended the Auburn University and was the Vikings first round draft pick in 1986.
 He is the all-time sack leader at Auburn University.
 He now lives in the state of Georgia.